 - Pop-in playtime at Pump It Up in Oakland.
 No birthday party invite necessary.
 Open Jump is Monday, Wednesday, and Fridays between 3 pm and 5 pm, kids two and up can come jump and play freely on the equipment.
 Bring socks!
 Fridays at 10-12 is the glow session, where the lights are turned down and the neon is turned up.
 Pump it Up also hosts all day Open Jump on some school holidays.
 Check the schedule.

 Cost: $10 per child.
 Sibs under two are free.
 Must be 34″ to jump.

 - Habitot classes.
 Ranging from music singalongs to cooking, Habitot offers drop-in classes for tots and their caregivers.
 As of this writing, the current programing is only music, but the past and future include science, art, and other activities.
 Get details here.

 - Mocha Weekday Drop In Art.
 Kids as young as 18 months old can make art in the studio at Mocha in Oakland.
-The program is offered Tuesday through Friday between 10 am and 3 pm.
+The program is offered Friday and Saturday between 10 am and 1 pm.
 Kids are welcome up to age 6.
 More details.

 - Junior Center of Art and Science is located next to Lake Merritt.
 Drop-in activities are for kids 2+.
-Here’s a link to their current flyer which includes access to a play space ($2 per visit) and painting pottery ($6).
+Meet the Animals is free at 10 am on Tuesdays-Fridays; access to a play space ($2 per visit) and painting pottery ($6).
+Review from 510 Families >